5-to-10-Minute Full-Body Routine for Weight Loss

 Falcone et al. (2015, PMID 25162652) compared caloric expenditure across HIIT, aerobic training, and resistance training and found that HIIT (which most naturally incorporates compound full-body movements) produced the highest caloric expenditure per unit of time.
 This finding reinforces the principle that full-body intensity beats longer isolated-muscle work for fat loss efficiency.

-Full body training also carries a unique frequency advantage: because no single muscle group is taken to exhaustion in isolation, recovery is distributed across many tissues, allowing training sessions 5-6 days per week without the overtraining risk associated with high-frequency split routines.
-More frequent sessions mean more total caloric expenditure, more EPOC events, and more consistent metabolic stimulus throughout the week.
+Full-body training also carries a unique frequency advantage: because no single muscle group is taken to exhaustion in isolation, recovery is distributed across many tissues, allowing training sessions 5-6 days per week without the overtraining risk associated with high-frequency split routines.
+More frequent sessions mean more total caloric expenditure, more EPOC events, and more consistent metabolic stimulus throughout the week, directly supporting the CDC’s recommended pace of 0.5–1 kg (1–2 lbs) of weight loss per week.

 The Complete Full Body Weight Loss Workout